PTSD and Substance Abuse

 - Music Therapy

 The main goal of treatment is to come back to your true self and heal the trauma of your past so you can start fresh and with a clear, healthy mind.

 Once the addiction side of the dual diagnosis is under control, the stress of PTSD is given long term attention and tools for healthy coping.
 Even once an individual is back to his or her normal self, it is inevitable that they will face triggers once again.
 Successful treatment will give them the tools to allow those triggers to occur but not leave a lasting effect.

 Treatment should be a combination of methods to address both the emotional PTSD symptoms, and the addiction itself.
 Typically, addressing the PTSD with help the addiction.
 Treating the addiction will also help with PTSD, as a clearer mind will be able to process emotions more functionally.

 Treatment at Discovery Institute

 Here at the Discovery Institute, we provide comprehensive services designed to address all aspects of the disease of addiction and mental health, from initial assessment and detox to therapies and support groups, and thorough aftercare.
 Clients are offered multiple evidence-based approaches, each having been shown clinically to fight addiction and PTSD from a variety of angles.
 Upon discharge, clients will have the tools and confidence they need to maintain sobriety and regain control of their lives.
-Contact us anytime at (844) 478-6563 to start your journey!
+Contact us anytime to start your journey!